 Each domain has at least one cell, called the System cell and many tunnel cells for communicating with other Domains.
-To provide a useful service, a domain will contain other cells that provide specific service within dCache.
+To provide a useful service, service within dCache.
 Each cell is hosted within a domain.

-Cell A cell is a collection of Java threads that provide a discrete and simple symbol and their containing domain name.
+Cell A cell is a collection of Java threads that provide a discrete and simple and their containing domain name.

-Cells have an address derived from concatenating their name, the @ admin interface, a well-known cell may be referred to by just its cell name.
+Cells have an address derived from concatenating their name, the @ symbol interface, a well-known cell may be referred to by just its cell name.

 Well Known Cell A well-known cell is a cell that registers itself centrally.
-Within the access for end clients to communicate with a dCache instance.
+Within the admin access for end clients to communicate with a dCache instance.
 There are different door implementations (e.g., GSIdCap door and GridFTP door), allowing a dCache instance to support multiple communication protocols.